 11) The LDS Church is taking actions that may actively resist efforts requesting it to change its policies on one-on-one closed door interviews of youth about sexual matters by adults.
 It has resisted calls to find alternative methods to guide youth and to encourage youth to abide by standards expected of youth.
 In fact the LDS Church may be one of the only religious organizations that allows adult – youth one-on-one closed door meetings that discuss sexuality.
 The LDS Church is not setting an example seeking to listen to members and concerned adults regarding problems with its youth protection practices, but instead is seeking to silence those who request change.

 This reaction at the local and general Church level is not consistent with the aspirations the Church set forth in “How the Church approaches Abuse.”
 It is clearly not a best practice that other Churches should emulate.
 We call on the Church to enter into dialogue with its members, with child abuse professionals, with victim advocacy groups, with victims, and with its critics who want to make the LDS Church safer for children, to enhance protective practices, and to acknowledge and help victims of abuse enabled by the Church and its culture, practices and policies.
 We call on local and general Church leaders to seek alternatives to current practices to allow the Church to retain pastoral relationships with its youth while protecting youth from worthiness interviews conducted one-on-one with a Church leader.
-See suggestions for alternatives to one-on-one interviews in the following document: https://invisiblescubit.wordpress.com/2018/02/04/great-suggestions-to-protect-our-children/ We call on Church leaders to stop asking youth about masturbation or requiring repentance for such a practice which is not addressed in current Church handbooks and to enter into a dialogue about how “chastity” and “modesty” can be discussed from a normative child development perspective and be addressed in partnership with parents and professionals.
+See suggestions for alternatives to one-on-one interviews in the following document: https://invisiblescubit.wordpress.com/2018/02/04/great-suggestions-to-protect-our-children/ We call on Church leaders to stop asking youth about masturbation or requiring repentance for such a practice which is not addressed in current Church handbooks and to enter into a dialogue about how “chastity” and “modesty” can be discussed from a normative child development perspective and be addressed in partnership with parents and professionals.12) The LDS Church is not proactively addressing alienation of LGBTQ youth, youth LGBTQ suicide, suicide and mental health challenges of youth overwhelmed by shame from LDS teachings on sexuality, sexual orientation, gender, and chastity.

 These issues are related to abuse as internalized unaccepting intolerant Church teachings have resulted in children being ostracized by parents, mental health disorders, self-hatred, shame, and suicide.
 Such results are inconsistent with the stated objectives of the Church.
 We call on the Church to address these problems with the impacted communities and publicly find ways to reduce the impacts on members and youth.